 The town also reminded residents that Transport Canada issued an Interim Order on April 30, prohibiting navigation in certain bodies of water within the region of Muskoka to protect the safety of people and vessels, and to allow first responders do their jobs in flooding conditions.
 The waterway restrictions in Huntsville apply to the North Branch of the Muskoka River.

 Emergency Services are currently securing large floating items from the river and lake systems throughout various locations in Huntsville.
 Residents are asked to call 705-789-6421 ext 0 if they notice large floating debris in waterways and are reminded not to retrieve objects or debris.
-The Town of Huntsville will notify residents when personal items are available and it is safe to retrieve them, according to the release.
+The Town of Huntsville will notify residents when personal items are available and it is safe to retrieve them.

 Steve Clark, minister of Municipal Affairs and Housing, has activated the Disaster Recovery Assistance for Ontarians Program for the Town of Huntsville.
 To see if you are eligible to apply for the program, visit the Ontario Ministry of Municipal Affairs and Housing website.